suchismitasarker/CHESS-ID4B-QM2/docs/sample.md

 The procedure of mounting/changing the sample depends on the type of experiment performed ID4B.

-##### Magnetic mount for the single crystal
+### Sample mount (single crystal)

-The powder samples on single-crystal mounts are straightforward.
-Using a drop of oil, the powder sample sticks to the magnetic base or standard mounts under the microscope.
+The single-crystal mounts are straightforward.

+Step 1: You need magnetic mount

+Step 2 : Micromount

+Step 3: GE Varnish

+Step 4: Use GE vernish to glue the micromount to magnetic mount

+Step 5 :
+Using GE vernish at the top of the Mincromount and attached the sample properly.
+Make sure you do not tunch the metal part with the sample!!